Phono3py API#

 Out[7]: phonopy.structure.atoms.PhonopyAtoms

-The generated displacement dataset is used in the force constants calculation.
-Therefore, it is recommended to save it into a file if the python process having the Phono3py class instance is expected to be terminated.
-The displacement dataset and crystal structure information are saved to a file by Phono3py.save() method:
+The displacement dataset is needed later for the force-constants calculation, so it is recommended to save it to a file when the Python session holding the Phono3py instance is going to be terminated.
+The displacement dataset and crystal-structure information are saved via the Phono3py.save() method:

 In [8]: ph3.save("phono3py_disp.yaml")